 - Help the drying process by using fans, air conditioning units, and dehumidifiers.

-- To clean hard surfaces that may have been in contact with floodwater (like flooring, concrete, molding, wood and metal furniture, countertops, appliances, sinks, and other plumbing fixtures): First, wash with a household cleaner (non-ammonia) and clean water.
+- To clean hard surfaces that may have been in contact with floodwater (such as flooring, concrete, molding, wood and metal furniture, countertops, appliances, sinks, and other plumbing fixtures): First, wash with a household cleaner (non-ammonia) and clean water.
 Next, disinfect with a mixture of 1 cup of bleach in 5 gallons of water.
 Allow to air dry.

 - To remove observed mold: Mix 1 cup of bleach in 1 gallon of water, wash the item with the bleach mixture, scrub rough surfaces with a stiff brush, rinse the item with clean water, then allow to dry.